armory/docs/content/en/docs/armory-agent/agent-troubleshooting.md

 ---
-title: Troubleshooting
+title: "Troubleshooting"
-weight: 6
+weight: 30
 ---

 ## Agent plugin

-After a successful plugin installation, `spin-clouddriver-grpc` (or `spin-clouddriver-ha-grpc`) service should be up:
+After a successful plugin installation, the `spin-clouddriver-grpc` (or `spin-clouddriver-ha-grpc`) service should be running:

 ```bash
 $ kubectl get service spin-clouddriver-grpc